Beaches: Sun, Sea, Sand & Cervezas!

 To get to Barceloneta beach either take the metro (yellow line) to the appropriately named Barceloneta stop, or approach from the other side by alighting at Port Olimpic.
 If you're staying in the Old Town consult your map - Barceloneta is only about 15 minutes from Las Ramblas so your feet should be able to last the distance.

-Other Beaches in and around Barcelona
+Other City Beaches in Barcelona

 Barceloneta isn't your only option when it comes to beaches in BCN and here is a run down of some more hot 'platjas'(Catalan for 'playas'!).